 - and its plan for sustaining group membership and activity in the future.

-If an Organization is granted Full Recognition they no longer need to meet consistently with their SOC and may function as all other recognized student organizations.
+If an Organization is granted Full Recognition, they no longer need to meet consistently with their SOC and may function like all other recognized student organizations.

 If an Organization is not granted Full Recognition after its second appearance before the Committee, the group will be deregistered for at least one academic year.
 Student groups are advised to take into account Committee feedback after their first review and be clear about any improvements or efforts you’ve made with the additional semester.